MerlinVR/UdonSharp/README.md

 - Field initilizers are evaluated at compile time, if you have any init logic that depends on other objects in the scene you should use Start for this.
 - Use the `UdonSynced` attribute on fields that you want to sync.
 - Numeric casts are checked for overflow due to UdonVM limitations
+- The internal type of variables returned by `.GetType()` will not always match what you may expect since U# abstracts some types in order to make them work in Udon.
+For instance, any jagged array type will return a type of `object[]` instead of something like `int[][]` for a 2D int jagged array.

 ## Udon bugs that affect U#
 - Mutating methods on structs do not modify the struct (this can be seen on things like calling Normalize() on a Vector3) https://vrchat.canny.io/vrchat-udon-closed-alpha-bugs/p/raysetorigin-and-raysetdirection-not-working